 Benefits of a direct lender: Because a direct lender offers its own loans, it keeps most of the mortgage process in-house from application to processing, so you can ask the lender questions about rates, terms, fees and more.
-You can compare these from multiple direct lenders to get a sense of what’s most beneficial to you.
-Mortgage brokers can do this for you, but their fees can cost 1-2 percent of your loan amount.
-Some brokers have relationships with specific lenders, which may influence their advice, but many will find the best rates and terms that are beneficial to your situation, and some have access to exclusive offers you can’t get directly from a lender.
-In any case, it helps to do your research.
-Ask a mortgage broker about how they do business and what their fees or commissions are.
-Speak to lenders about their rates, terms, fees and other requirements, like down payments.
+You can compare these variables between multiple direct lenders to get a sense of what’s best for you.
+As you shop around, speak to lenders about their rates, terms, fees and other requirements, like down payments.

-Risks of a direct lender: Direct lenders’ rates and terms can vary widely from one organization to another.
-You may qualify for two loans of the same size, but the rates and terms set by each may be different, so you could end up with a more expensive or complex loan.
-This is one of the many reasons why it pays to comparison shop across different lenders.
+Risks of a direct lender: Rates and terms can vary widely from between lenders.
+You may qualify for two loans of the same size, but the rates and terms of each offer may, so you could end up with a more expensive or complex loan if you don’t pay attention to the fine print.
+This is one of the many reasons why it pays to comparison shop with multiple lenders.

-Mortgage brokers: Brokers are independent, licensed professionals who act as matchmakers between lenders and a borrower to find loans that best suit the borrower’s needs.
-Brokers are paid by either the borrower or the lender (but not both) and charge a small percentage of the loan amount (generally 1 to 2 percent) for their services.
+Mortgage brokers are independent, licensed professionals who act as matchmakers between lenders and borrowers.
+Brokers are usually paid by either the borrower or the lender and charge a small percentage of the loan amount (generally 1 to 2 percent) for their services.
 They do not fund loans, and they don’t set interest rates or loan origination fees, or make lending decisions.

-Hard-money lenders: Hard-money lenders are private investors (an individual or group) who provide short-term loans secured by real estate.
+Hard-money lenders are private investors (an individual or group) who provide short-term loans secured by real estate.
 While traditional lenders look closely at your financial ability to repay a mortgage, hard-money lenders are more concerned with the property’s value to protect their investment.
-Hard-money lenders require repayment in a short time frame, usually one to five years.
-They also charge steeper loan origination fees, closing costs and interest rates, as much as 10 percentage points higher than conventional loans.
+Hard-money lenders typically require repayment in a short time frame, usually one to five years.
+They also generally charge steeper loan origination fees, closing costs and interest rates, as much as 10 percentage points higher than conventional lenders do.

 How to find the best mortgage lender

 To find the best mortgage lender, you need to shop around.
 Consider different options like your bank, local credit unions, online lenders and more.
-Ask each of them about rates, loan terms, down payment requirements, property insurance, closing cost and fees of all kinds, and compare these details.
-Before you sign off on a mortgage with any lender, there are a few steps you can take to get the best rate.
+Ask each of them about rates, loan terms, down payment requirements, property insurance, closing cost and fees of all kinds, and compare these details on every offer.
+Before you start shopping, there are a few steps you can take to get the best rate.